-Note in Figure 4-9 three little icons at the right border of the header.
-Those are the "minimize", "maximize"/"restore" and "close" operations.
+Note in Figure 4-9 two little icons at the right border of the header.
+Those are the "minimize" and , "maximize" operations.

 If the user minimizes a frame it disappears from the working area but it can be restored from the "available frames toolbar".